Honoring a Loved One

 Gene, Sue and their daughter Becky, also a physician, relied on their faith and support from family, friends and hospital staff to help them through the grieving process.
 When the Johnson Cancer Research Center was founded, they established an endowed fund in Bert's memory because they saw the possibilities their support created, and they appreciated the center's multidisciplinary approach and involvement of undergraduates and "class-act scientists."

-Their commitment to aid K-State cancer research is also evident in all the work they've done for the Kaw Valley Rodeo Association's Tough Enough to Wear Pink efforts.
+Their commitment to aid K-State cancer research is also evident in all the work they did for the Kaw Valley Rodeo Association's Tough Enough to Wear Pink efforts.
 For more than 10 years, Tough Enough to Wear Pink night at the rodeo has honored cancer survivors and raised awareness and funds for the Johnson Cancer Research Center.
-The Klinglers can be spotted wearing pink as they inflate pink balloons, sell pink merchandise, cook for cowboys and raise money.
+During the Klinglers' time at the helm, they wore pink as they inflated pink balloons, sold pink merchandise and cooked for cowboys.
+Thanks to them and other dedicated partners, $80,000 was raised during those years of Tough Enough to Wear Pink !

 After his wife, Midge, a cancer survivor, passed away, C. Clyde Jones, K-State professor emeritus of management and former member of the Johnson Cancer Research Center's advisory council, chose to honor her memory and find joy in giving by establishing a scholarship in her honor.
 The Margaret "Midge" Jones Memorial Cancer Research Fund will support the faculty-led research training of undergraduate students.

-This is C. Clyde's second endowed fund.
-He and Midge established the Karen Eileen (Jones) Prevette Memorial Cancer Fund in 2004 in honor of his daughter Karen, who had passed away from cancer earlier that year.
-The fund also honors Midge's brother John Moren Scheldrup and C. Clyde's sister Eileen Jones Luck, both of whom passed away from cancer.
+This is Clyde's second endowed fund.
+He and Midge established the Karen Eileen (Jones) Prevette Memorial Cancer Fund in 2004 to honor their daughter Karen, who had passed away from cancer earlier that year.
+The fund also honors Midge's brother John Moren Scheldrup and Clyde's sister Eileen Jones Luck, both of whom passed away from cancer.
 Ten students had benefited from this fund as of spring 2017.

-[Upper photo: C. Clyde, Midge and son Clifton Jones, MD, Topeka, present their award to undergraduate cancer researcher Kayla Wilkinson in April 2016.
-Lower photo: C. Clyde Jones and daughter Kristin Schoeff, Columbus, Ohio, show their support for the K-State Fighting for a Cure shirt campaign.]
+[Photos: C. Clyde, Midge and son Clifton Jones, MD, Topeka, present their award to Kayla Wilkinson in April 2016.
+Clyde and daughter Kristin Schoeff, Columbus, Ohio, show off their Fighting for a Cure shirts.]